 - They help make a suitable conclusion.

-It must be remembered, before you start using linking words randomly, that, linking words are emphatic.
+It must be remembered before you start using linking words or linker for IELTS randomly, that linking words are emphatic.
 Therefore, should be used in moderation, if not sparingly.
-Here are some ways you can use linking words in your writing:
+Here are some ways you can use linking words in IELTS writing task-

 - They show the logical connection between clauses, sentences or paragraphs, therefore you cannot go overboard with them.

-- Their position is a sentence is like that of conjunction.
+- Their position in a sentence is like that of conjunction.
 For example:

 - I like fruits, especially mangoes.
 Or,